ki-sh/poly-ex/README.md

 sub repo issues with git.
 run in top level dir:
 `$> yarn install`
-This installs any packages for the workspaces specified (apps/* and packages/* in example.)
+This installs any packages for the workspaces specified (apps/* and packages/* in example.), and links workspaces up.

 kish is useful especially for yarn (y/yr) and git operations without having to cd from the top level directory.
+You will typically want to automate running tasks across multiple repos/folders eg test,dev, build, deploy.
+You can do this in package.json scripts, see dev.sh for one way of doing such multi tasks using kish.

 ## Hybridization